soham2-4/Malaria-Drug-Targets-finding-from-Single-Cell-Transcriptomics-and-genertaing-potential-drug-molecule/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-These are the steps to run the code locally on your pc:
+These are the steps to follow and run this project:
 ### Prerequisites